 12. Prevents Retinal Damage

 A study from the University of Cornell found that an antioxidant in coffee can help prevent retinal damage from aging or glaucoma.
-The antixodant is called chlorogenic acid, or CLA for short, and it helps reduce oxidative stress on the retinas, which occurs because it is a thin tissue layer that requires high levels of oxygen, but too much oxidative stress causes poor eyesight, retinal degeneration, and vision loss.
+The antioxidant is called chlorogenic acid, or CLA for short, and it helps reduce oxidative stress on the retinas, which occurs because it is a thin tissue layer that requires high levels of oxygen.
+Still, too much oxidative stress causes poor eyesight, retinal degeneration, and vision loss.

 13. Helps You Stay Focused and Alert

 The reason most of us reach for that morning coffee in the first place is probably to wake up!
 Caffeine significantly improves your mental alertness by stimulating the central nervous system.
 It specifically affects the areas of the brain responsible for memory and concentration.